 A three-time recipient of The Canada Council for the Arts Musical Instrument Bank, Emmanuel plays on a violin made by Nicolo Amati in Cremona, Italy in 1629 and a violin made by Mira Gruszow and Gideon Baumblatt in Berlin, Germany in 2018 which won the double Gold Medal at the Violin Society of America International Luthier Competition in 2018.

-Upcoming highlights include a performance as soloist in the Beethoven Violin Concerto with Stony Brook Symphony Orchestra and Jens Georg Bachmann, as well as the creation of two new works.
-A new violin concerto written for Emmanuel by award-winning composer Sheila Silver.
-Inspired by North Indian Classical Hindustani music, this concerto is planned to be premiered and recorded in 2021.
-The creation and premiere of an original work co-written with award-winning composer John McDowell for solo violin, voice, African drum ensemble, and string chamber orchestra: Parzival & Fierefiz: A New Narrative of Race will make its world premiere at the University of Toronto in November 2020 in conjunction with the Canadian Opera Company’s production of Wagner’s Parsifal.
+Upcoming highlights include the creation of two new works: a violin concerto written for him by award-wining composer Sheila Silver inspired by North Indian Hindustani music, and an original composition for solo violin, African drum, and chamber orchestra, co-composed with award-winning composer John McDowell.
+Parzival & Fierefiz: A New Narrative of Race will make its world premiere at the University of Toronto in November 2020 in conjunction with the Canadian Opera Company’s production of Wagner’s Parsifal.

 Recent highlights include a debut performance at Carnegie's Weill Hall with pianist Andrew Armstrong, a live radio recital at the Dame Myra Hess series in Chicago with pianist Ji Yung Lee, performances of the Brahms Violin Concerto with the Oakville Symphony and Roberto de Clara, the Mozart Violin Concerti with the Andreas Bello Orchestra in Santiago, Chile, and the Bach violin-oboe concerto with oboist Alex Klein and The Parcival Project Ensemble.